chiarabachmann1/web-project-eleventy/README.md

 ---

 ## Why should you use CSS classes instead of just selectors like p, ul li or div > span?
+Here are the reasons, why we don't fullfill the CSS Criterium:

 - Because classes are easier, more flexible and more reliable.
 - You can reuse classes.
 It doesn’t matter if it’s a div, button or span.
 You just add the class you need.